spiritlake/ares-extras/plugins/ffg/README.md

     Force Rating:   0
     +==~~~~~====~~~~====~~~~====~~~~=====~~~~=====~~~~====~~~~====~~~~====~~~~~==+

+    %% Faraday rolls Melee and is successful.
+(A A A S) Advantage (3)

+    %% Faraday rolls Melee+3S and fails. (- A F F S T)

 ## Implementation Notes

-Some compromises were made when implementing this system - first to allow people to run both Star Wars games and non-Star Wars games, and second to simplify some things that would have been inordinantely difficult to implement in a MUSH setting.
+This system is based upon the Genesys rules.
+The simplified talents trees and careers in Genesys allow you to set up your own setting more easily, and are better-suited for a MUSH environment.

+The two big differences between Genesys and FFG Star Wars:

+* Genesys uses a "talent pyramid" instead of a maze-like talent tree.
+In order to buy a tier 2 talent (or a second rank in a tier 1 talent),
+* Genesys does not use career specializations, and instead just gives people more career skills out of the gate.

+Given the popularity of FFG Star Wars, an effort was made to incorporate force powers and specializations into the Genesys rules.
+It's not a perfect model.
+Star Wars characters will not get talents in exactly the same order or at the same cost compared to the classic FFG Star Wars rules.
+Force Powers are treated as talents, so their costs work out a tiny bit different too.

-> If somebody wants to spend the effort to code a more 'pure' representation, they're welcome to build on this code and submit a contribution or a SW-specific plugin.
+> If somebody wants to code a more 'pure' representation, they're welcome to build on this code and submit a Star Wars-specific plugin.

-### Talents

-Talents use the Genesys model where you need to have a 'balanced' talent pyramid (as opposed to the Star Wars model where each specialization has its own maze-like talent tree).
-In the balanced model, you need to always have more talents in a tier *below* before you can add one in the next tier.
-This keeps people from just shooting straight up to tier 5.

-> For example: Mary has "Know Somebody", a ranked tier 1 talent.
-Before she can purchase it again (at tier 2) or purchase some other tier 2 talent, she needs to have **2** total tier 1 talents.

-You can get about 90% approximation of the Star Wars talent trees by setting prerequisites and specialization requirements on talents.

-### Starting XP

-FFG allows you to start with 4 ranks in career skills for free, and 2 ranks in specialization skills for your first specialization (if your system is using specializations).
-To reflect this, the plugin just lets you give people a blanket bonus of XP, and requires them to take a certain number of career skills.

-For example, setting `career_skill_xp` to 20 and `min_career_skills` to 4 effectively makes them buy 4 "free" career skills.
+A few other miscellaneous notes:

+* Talents have no coded effects.
+You'll have to make adjustments manually.
+* Instead of giving people "4 free career skills", this plugin gives them 20 extra XP to buy them, and makes sure they've bought at least 4 career skills during app review.
+If you're using specializations, you can make this 30 to include their 2 free specialization skills.
-You can also give extra XP to let people start out ahead of the curve, via the `bonus_xp` parameter.
-There are no restrictions on how this can be spent.
-Staff review should ensure that people don't just crazily pump up characteristics.
+* You can also give people extra XP on top of that to let them start out more advanced.
+There are no restrictions on how this XP can be spent.

-### Force Powers

-Since this is slanted heavily towards the Genesys generic skill system, Star Wars Force Powers aren't treated as a separate kind of ability, but just a special type of talent.

 ## Installation